swiss/e-collecting-hackathon-team9/README.md

 ## Approach

-*A brief description of your approach.*
+*A brief description of your approach and what you have already created (if applicable).
+Which skills do you need for your team?*

 ## Documentation